jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 For instance, there are many tips that will help you to make database queries as smooth as possible.

-* **Sumatories**: better is to past the symbol and NOT a reference variable.
++ **Sumatories**: better is to past the symbol and NOT a reference variable.
 	* Transaction.sum(&:user_id)
 	* Transaction.sum(:user_id)

 	By passing a reference variable **Ruby** will create an instance for each selected row; on the other hand, the second option leave the heavy to the database.

-* **Uniq**: many times a query only want to ask for the distinct values on a table.
++ **Uniq**: many times a query only want to ask for the distinct values on a table.
 	*Transaction.pluck(:user_id).uniq
 	*Transaction.uniq.pluck(:user_id)

 	The methods above are the same and create the same result but the difference resides on how the query is done.
 The first one the column values, after that it filter.
 But the second one executes the *DISTINCT* over the database, which means better performance.

-* **Plunk vs Map**: these methods help to get specific columns from the records on the *DB* *Transaction.all.map(&:user_id) *Transaction.pluck(:user_id)
++ **Plunk vs Map**: these methods help to get specific columns from the records on the *DB* *Transaction.all.map(&:user_id) *Transaction.pluck(:user_id)

 	With the *Map* helper **Ruby** will instantiate a model for each row the query retrieve, which translates on consuming time.
 Contrasting with *Pluck* it only generates an array with the results of the column is require.

-* **find_each vs. each**: Time to time when a query is done a post process need to be perform.
-In case the retrieve quantity is small is ok to use **each**; but, when the result become massive, is better to use **find_each**, because, it set the result on batches of 1000, making a lower load to the memory.
-In case you need a whole update on a table also is recommended to use **update_all**, this method will improve upto 100x the performance.
++ **find_each vs. each**: Time to time when a query is done a post process need to be perform.
+In case the retrieve quantity is small is ok to use **each**; once the result become massive, is better to use **find_each**, because, it set the result on batches of 1000, making a lower load to the memory.
+In case you need a whole update on a table also is recommended to use **update_all**, this method will improve upto 100x the performance in contrast to doing it one by one.

 ## How Background task could save you application from blocking.
-Even though the application accomplish high performance queries to the database, there are tasks that consume time.
+Even though, an application can accomplish high performance queries to the database, there are tasks that consume time.
 An example is an application that need to process images.
-Here a client will upload an image and the app will convert the format to png and resize to 80x60 regardless the input format and/or image-size.
+Here a client will upload an image and the app will convert the format to png and resize to AxB regardless the input format and/or image-size.

 Below is presented the blocking app.
 In this case the application waits until the process is finish to continue the application flow.